 The EmilyAnn Theatre & Gardens in Wimberley hosts this celebration of the season.
 The eight-acre Wimberley Trail of Lights winds up with a traditional marshmallow roast around a yule log.
 Don’t forget the free hot chocolate.

 This glittery gorgeousness is a true community effort.
 Numerous local businesses and community members come together each year to decorate the trail.
 It is interactive with character cutouts for fun photos, a musical garden, and a life-sized chess/checker board.

 Wimberley Trail of Lights runs from Nov.
 25, 2017, through Dec.
 28, 2017, and is free (donations appreciated).

 1101 Ranch Road 2325, Wimberley, Texas – Website

 More than two million lights and 400 lighted sculptures sparkle on the banks of Lake Marble Falls.
 The annual Walkway of Lights is a free event in Lakeside Park, but donations are welcome.

 Local non-profit organizations sell holiday goodies and Santa photos (cash only) at the park.
-Open through Jan.
-1.
+The Walkway of Lights is open through Jan.
+1, 2018.

-I must include San Antonio’s popular River Walk lights, illuminated every night through Jan.
-16. Stroll along the River Walk for free or book a boat to maximize your sparkly glee.
-Admire the lights over chips, salsa and perhaps even a margarita at one of the riverside restaurants.
+San Antonio’s popular River Walk lights, illuminated from the night after Thanskgiving through Jan.
+7, 2018, are a classic.
+Stroll along the River Walk for free, or book a boat to maximize your sparkly glee.
+Admire the lights over chips and salsa, and perhaps a margarita at one of the riverside restaurants.
 The City of San Antonio and Paseo del Rio Association sponsor the light show every year.

 @theAustinot wants to know: